rreusser/gulp-markdown-equations/README.md

     // Send them to the images folder:
     .pipe(gulp.dest('images'))

-    // Match the output images up with the markdown input so that we can use the resulting
+    // Match the output images up with the closures that are still waiting
+    // on their callbacks from the `.pipe(eqSub)` step above.
+That means
+    // we can use metadata from the image output all the way back  up in
-    // metadata to construct html that replaces the original equations:
+    // the original transform.
+Sweet!
+    //
     .pipe(tap(function(file) {
       eqSub.complete(file,function(cb,meta) {
         var img = '<img alt="'+meta.alt+'" valign="middle" src="'+meta.path+'" width="'+meta.width/2+'" height="'+meta.height/2+'">'